emaloney/MBDataEnvironment/README.md

 ### Evaluating Expressions

-Once you've got a variable space populated with some values, and a set of expressions you'd like to use to extract data from the values in the variable space, you can use the `MBExpression` class for evaluating expressions.

-Depending on the data you have and how you want to use it, you would evaluate a given expression according to one of the following *expression types*:
+Depending on the data you have and how you want to use it, the `MBExpression` class provides several methods to evaluate expressions according to one of the following *expression types*:

 #### String Expressions